NiesHW/SECB3203_P4B/Group_Project/Group_2/Task_1/README.md

 <p align="center">Our first group meeting with a client to discuss the focus of our project</p>

-- Client: Dr. Noor Hidayah binti Zakaria
+-- Client: Dr. Noor Hidayah binti Zakaria
-- Trend: Detection of cancer prognosis: <I> <colour = " red" >Skin cancer </i>
+- Trend: Detection of cancer prognosis: <i style="color:red;">Skin cancer</i>